All Episodes

 Well, it's too complicated to explain.

-But I mean, it's a genuinely it's about a mentally ill, genuinely sick woman.
+But I mean, it's a genuinely, it's about a mentally ill, genuinely sick woman.

-Um but but anyway, and it had twists and turns.
+But anyway, and it had twists and turns.

-I had I was not able to predict where it was going.
+I was not able to predict where it was going.

-Oh, yeah, more sick than yeah, yeah, yeah, yeah.
+More sick than, yeah, yeah, yeah, yeah.

-And I don't know why I just decided to watch it.
+And I don't know why.

-Uh, because I I had a couple of hours free.
+I just decided to watch it because I had a couple of hours free.

-I'll give I'll give up after a half hour or so.
+I'll give up after a half hour or so.

 Not at all.

-Now, I have to share with you, folks, I'm like many of you, when I saw yesterday, last night, that the Senate voted ninety-eight to one to assem uh essentially accept the notion and affirm the idea that climate change is real.
+Now, I have to share with you, folks, I'm like many of you, when I saw yesterday, last night, that the Senate voted 98 to 1 to essentially accept the notion and affirm the idea that climate change is real, I about flipped my gourd.

 I found out the one vote against it was James Inhoff of Oklahoma, which would make perfect sense because he does have his head on straight about global warming.